Wckenny14/EntertainmentHub/README.md

 The models are linked (associated) together to allow users to log in and leave reviews on the movies of their choice.

 I originally planned for a further model of favourites which would have been associated with users and movies on a many to many basis.
-Time constraints meant that this model was abandoned but you will still the model, controller and some code in relation to this in my files.
+Time constraints meant that this model was abandoned but you will still see the model, controller and some code in relation to this in my files.

-## Development
+## Tech

-###

-Things you may want to cover:

-* Ruby version
+1. Ruby

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+2. Ruby on Rails
+3. Postgrsql
+4. SCSS / CSS

-* Deployment instructions
+## Deployment

-* ...
+I was happy with where I got to with my first Ruby project so I deployed via Heroku.<br>
+I have decided to make some changes to my project to get some additional coding practice with Ruby so I have removed my project from Heroku.<br>
+Unfortunately this means that you can't navigate through my app or play the games I created however you can still review my code.<br>
+I will redeploy again soon once I have made some changes.